Nadia Botello — artist, composer, engineer

 Finalist for the 10th Annual Water, Texas Film Festival with What the River Says — April 1st (Austin, TX)

-From the Great Lakes to the Great Plains: The Visible Currents of Climate Change @ Bemis Center for Contemporary Arts — June 13th through September 14th (Omaha, NE)
+From the Great Lakes to the Great Plains @ Bemis Center for Contemporary Arts — June 13th through September 14th (Omaha, NE)

-Theophany @ Contemporary at Blue Star — July 11th through October 5th (San Antonio, TX)
+Theophany @ Contemporary at Blue Star — July 11th (Opening Night) through October 5th (San Antonio, TX)